gianisp/Infrastructure/README.md

 * [Technology Components](SDK-documentation/GSN%20Overview.md)

 ## Detailed description

-The network is designed to interconnect Kongsberg controlled support and data centres, and nodes owned by customers of Kongsberg.
+The network is designed to interconnect controlled support and data centres of Kongsberg, and nodes owned by customers of Kongsberg.

 ### Internet as carrier

 Internet is the primary carrier between sites, due to cost issues with leased lines.
 Most of the sites will also be carried by a satellite link.

 ### Scalability

 The network design is scalable up to 50 000 logical separated networks and more than 30 000 nodes within the KONGSBERG global IP addressing plan.
 In addition, close to 25 000 nodes with private IP addressing plan can be deployed within this design.

 ### Customer separation